 - Federal staff had to intervene to prevent conscious chickens from being plunged into a tank of scalding water.

-9,100 Hens Froze to Death in Subzero Temperatures on Trucks at a Slaughterhouse
+9,100 Hens Freeze to Death in Subzero Temperatures on Trucks at a Slaughterhouse

 More than 25,000 chickens transported from Ohio were left on trailers outside the Butterfield Foods slaughterhouse in Minnesota overnight as the wind chill plummeted to minus 32 degrees—slowly and painfully killing more than 9,100 of the birds.